Why speaker fight is about more than McCarthy

 On the first ballot, Minority Leader Hakeem Jeffries earned all 212 Democratic votes, while Mr. McCarthy won 203 from his own caucus – far short of the 218 he needed to win, with 19 GOP defections.
 Most of those Republican votes went for Arizona Rep. Andy Biggs, one of the leaders of the anti-McCarthy movement, while Ohio Republican Jim Jordan, a founding member of the Freedom Caucus and a McCarthy supporter, came in second with six votes.

-With no person receiving a majority, the clerk announced that the House would follow the precedent from the last time that happened: in 1923, when a small group of Republicans forced Massachusetts Rep. Frederick Huntington Gillet to face nine rounds of voting before he eventually won the speakership.
+With no person receiving a majority, the clerk announced that the House would follow the precedent from the last time that happened: in 1923, when a small group of Republicans forced Massachusetts Rep. Frederick Huntington Gillett to face nine rounds of voting before he eventually won the speakership.
 There have been 13 other multiple-ballot speaker elections, all before the Civil War – the longest, in 1855, lasted two months, with 133 rounds of votes.

 On the second ballot, the 19 anti-McCarthy voters coalesced around Mr. Jordan, despite the congressman giving a speech in favor of Mr. McCarthy before the voting resumed.
 On the third ballot, Mr. Jordan picked up an additional vote, from Florida Rep. Byron Donalds, who had previously backed Mr. McCarthy.

-When the House reconvened Wednesday for a fourth ballot, all 20 anti-McCarthy votes went to Representative Donalds, and Rep. Victoria Sparz voted present.
+When the House reconvened Wednesday for a fourth ballot, all 20 anti-McCarthy votes went to Representative Donalds, and Rep. Victoria Spartz voted present.
 A fifth ballot played out the same way.
 On the sixth, Rep. Kat Cammack of Florida proclaimed it “Groundhog Day,” as she nominated Mr. McCarthy, again.
 That vote concluded with the same result.

 “This is what happens when a number of people get elected who would rather pontificate on TV than govern, which is what they were elected to do,” says GOP pollster Whit Ayres.
 “Their mindset will not change once there is a speaker,” he adds, “because they don’t view government as part of their job.”